scbowler/aws-setup-guides/FULL_STACK_DEPLOYMENT.md

 The first time you deploy a full stack JavaScript project, you'll need to do some extra configuration, but when deploying updates of the application, these steps can be skipped.

 This portion of the guide assumes that you have already registered a custom domain name with a provider like hover.com or name.com.
 This guide also assumes that you have added an `A` record to your domain's DNS settings that points to the Elastic IP address associated with your EC2 instance.

-### Create a Subdomain

-Visit your domain name registrar and create a new `CNAME` DNS record for your project.
-The `CNAME` record should point to your main domain name.

-> For example, if your domain name is `learningfuze.com` and your project's name is `full-stack-project`, then you'll create a `CNAME` record for `full-stack-project.learningfuze.com` that points to `learningfuze.com`.

-For additional help on creating a subdomain, checkout the [DNS setup guide.](./DNS_SETUP.md)

 ### Create a Database and Credentials